opowell/jtree/doc-pages/server/session-flow.md

-This tutorial describes the sequence of events that happen during an app.
-In particular, it points out the various functions that can be used to design an app.
+This tutorial describes the sequence of events that happen during a game.
+In particular, it points out the various functions that can be used to customize a game.
 For more details about this procedure, see the <a href="tutorial-session-flow-details.html">advanced tutorial</a>.

-In a jtree app, participants progress through a series of periods and stages.
-Within each period repeats the stages.
+In a jtree game, participants progress through a series of periods and subgames.
+Within each period a participant repeats the subgames.
 In doing so, they take the form of players and groups.
 Broadly speaking, each object calls `playerStart` (or `groupStart`) and `playerEnd` (or `groupEnd`) whenever a player (or group) begins or finishes that part of the experiment.

-For example, in a simple app the sequence of events might be:
+The sequence of events for a Game is:
-1. stage1.groupStart(G1);
+- groupStart
-2. stage1.playerStart(P1);
+- playerStart
-3. stage1.playerStart(P2);
+- For each period (if `numPeriods` > 1)
-4. stage1.playerEnd(P1);
+  - For each subgame
-5. stage1.playerEnd(P2);
+    - The events for that subgame
-6. stage1.groupEnd(G1);
+- playerEnd

-(Note that the order of the player functions (P1, P2) depends on how quickly each player progresses through the app.)
+- groupEnd

-The logic of the app is implemented by overwriting each of these "start" and "end" methods.
+The `player...` functions are run once for each player.
+The `group...` functions are run once for each group in the period.

-This is done in the app's source file.
-This file has access to the `{@link App}` object, from which Stages can be created via the [`App.newStage(id)`]{@link App#newStage} function.
-Periods can be customized by overwriting the [`App.createPeriod(id)`]{@link App#createPeriod} method.
+The logic of the app is implemented by overwriting each of these methods.
+This is done in the game's source file.
+This file has access to the `{@link Game}` object, from which subgames can be created via the [`Game.addSubGame(id)`]{@link Game#addSubGame} function.
+Periods can be customized by overwriting the [`Game.createPeriod(id)`]{@link Game#createPeriod} method.

 The rest of this tutorial describes approximately the order in which events take place within a session.
 Due to the option of letting participants progress through different stages without waiting for each other, the actual order of these events may differ in actual sessions.